dixisouls/visualix/frontend/README.md

-# Visualix Frontend
+# VisualiX Frontend

-A stunning React frontend for the Visualix AI-powered video editing platform.
+A stunning React frontend for the VisualiX AI-powered video editing platform.
 Built with modern web technologies for the smoothest user experience known to man.